-7. The Administration member shall be chosen by the Chancellor for one year, and may be re-appointed.
+7. The Administration member shall be appointed by the Chancellor, for one year, and may be re-appointed.

 9. The professional members shall be nominated by the Operations Committee and appointed by a majority vote of the Board, with quorum, for one year, and may be re-appointed.
 Candidates will provide a brief summary of their experience and goals to the Operations Committee before their nomination is to be voted upon.